BartoszPiotrowski/deep-equivalence/README.md

 ## Requirements

 `Python 3.6.6` with `Tensorflow 1.10` package installed.
-If you have other versions, please, follow the instructions in `installation.md` -- otherwise something may not work properly.
+If you have other versions, please, follow the instructions in [installation.md](installation.md) -- otherwise something may not work properly.

-**The repo contains 4 pretrained models you can query -- see the last section.
+**The repo contains 4 pretrained models (in `/models-pretrained/`) you can query -- see the last section.
 If you want to reproduce the preparation of the training data and training of the models -- follow the next two sections.**

 ## Praparation of data for experiments